 The key to ensuring phenomenal pec growth requires strictly isolating the chest wherever possible.
-While it is impossible to limit the involvement of assistive groupings (primarily the shoulders and triceps) when hitting traditional mass builders, one movement does allow more isolation than the others: the Hammer flat press.
+While it is impossible to limit the involvement of assistive groupings (primarily the shoulders and triceps) when hitting traditional mass builders, one movement does allow more isolation than the others: the Hammer Chest Press.

-With bench set to a slight incline, Steve and Pham position their bodies up the bench and use a wide grip so as to encourage more lower/outer pec stimulation.
-Rather than a traditional press grip, Steve adopts a neutral grip to further limit the assistance of the shoulders and triceps.
+With the bench set to a slight incline, position your body up the bench and use a wide grip so as to encourage more lower/outer pec stimulation.
+Rather than a traditional press grip, use a neutral grip to further limit the assistance of the shoulders and triceps.

 Progressive overload is a bodybuilding mandatory that cannot be overlooked when muscle mass increases are the goal.
-Forced reps, says Steve, are a great way to achieve maximal overload to ensure that muscle gains are taken to the next level.
+Forced reps, and using a spotter to provide minimal assistance if necessary, are great ways to achieve maximal overload to ensure that muscle gains are taken to the next level.

 - Reps: 10-12